cristeaandrei95/nore/readme.md

+# Nore

-# Nore – web application development made easy
+Web application development made easy

+---

-This will be a paid product, please read the license.
+> _NOTE_: This will be a paid product, please read the license.